r-k-b/tech-talk-elm/PITCHME.md

 It's a pleasure to read Elm code

 Note:
+We don't need to rely on discipline to avoid complexity-multiplying mutations and side effects

 You have to really go out of your way to write underhanded tricks

 It's even helped developers with ADHD